jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/using-vagrant-docker-and-ansible.md

 Aside from reading [Vagrant's official documentation][05], it also helps to know some of the basic terminology used by Vagrant:

+* **Vagrant Box:**
-* **Box:** A box is a packaged Vagrant environment, typically a virtual machine.
+A box is basically a package containing a representation of a virtual machine running a specific operating system.
-* **Provider:** A provider is the location in which the virtual environment runs.
-It can be local (the default is to use VirtualBox), remote, or even a special case like a Docker container.
-* **Provisioner:** A provisioner is a tool to set up the virtual environment, and can be as simple as a shell script, but alternatively a more advanced tool like Chef, Puppet, or Ansible can be used.
+To be more simple, it is a base image of any Operating System or Kernel.
+It may be for a specific Provider.
+* **Providers:**
+The Provider is the piece of software responsible for creating and managing the virtual machines used by Vagrant.
+The main providers are Virtualbox and VMware, but the default one is VirtualBox, since it's free and open source.
+* **Provisioners:**
+Provisioner will do some task(s) using the vm instance already provided.
+The provisioners are used to set up the virtual server, installing all necessary software and executing different tasks.
+The most used provisioners are: Puppet, Chef and Ansible.
+Shell Script is also a very common option.
+You can find more information about vagrant provisioners here.
+* **The Vagrantfile:**
+The basic vagrant configuration is based in one file, the Vagrantfile.
+It shall be placed in your repository root.
+In this file you will define which base box you want - a box is, basically, a package with an operational system to be run in your virtual machine.

 ## Boxes
 [Boxes][12] are the package format for Vagrant environments.